SiFTW/PepperScience/content/event/ESH 2022/index.md

 abstract: "Chris Pepper and the CLL team participated in the European School of Haematology (ESH) 2nd Translational Research Conference on Chronic Lymphocytic Leukaemia (CLL) meeting in 2022.
-This was due to have been in Paris, France (18-20 March) but switched to a virtual meeting because of COVID. "
+This was due to have been in Paris, France (18-20 March) but was switched to a virtual meeting because of COVID-19. "
 location: ESH 2022
 date: 2022-03-18T16:07:13.000Z
 all_day: true